 Hints and tips

 It's no secret that insurance policy wordings aren't a riveting read.
 But as insurance doesn't cover every eventuality it’s important you read terms and conditions to make sure you understand what you are covered for, what is excluded and what your responsibilities are.

 - Check any winter unoccupancy conditions – do you have to leave your heating on or drain down?

 - If you plan to commercially let your second home it is important that you choose a policy that allows letting.
 Some insurers only cover use by you and your family.

 - Make sure public liability also covers holidaymakers as well as items outside such as hot tubs

 - Can you include accidental damage by paying guests as well as yourself?

 - Home insurance is not a maintenance contract and will not cover damage caused by lack of maintenance, general wear and tear, mechanical or electrical breakdown.

 - A cheap policy isn't good and a good policy isn't cheap.
 While obviously, you want to keep costs down, you also need the best cover possible.
 When shopping around compare like with like and choose a policy based on the value of cover - not the lowest price.

 This article only gives a brief overview.
-For further advice please contact Schofields to ensure you have the right cover for your second home.
+For further advice please contact Schofields to ensure you have the right insurance for your second home.
 Our specialist policy has no winter restrictions, unoccupancy or security clauses and provides full cover whilst the property is commercially let or occupied by friends or family.